nj-vs-vh/gssi-le-6-mc-techniques/README.md

 an order of magnitude from each other, with MC integration taking $\approx 2$ times more time for large numbers of dimensions.

-On the plots below, blue line is the true integral value, orange line is midpoint approximation result, yellow histogram is MC integration results distribution.
+In the plots below, blue line is the true integral value, orange line is midpoint approximation result, yellow histogram is MC integration results distribution.

-For low number of dimensions the MC integration introduces additional error:
+For a low number of dimensions the MC integration introduces additional error:

 ![mc-vs-midpoint-low-dim](out/ex5/2/squares-sum-mc-vs-midpoint-3-dim.png)